scarf-sh/scarf/docs/docs/index.md

 Once you're registered, you'll want to create your package on the "New Package" page of the [Scarf website](https://scarf.sh/#/create-package).
 You'll need a unique package name, and some description of what your package does.
+Scarf currently supports packages in the form of:

+- A locally built archive with an executable that can be run directly on the target platform.
+- An npm package that you upload to scarf rather than npm itself.

 ### Define your package specification

 You can now add releases to your package that your users can install!
-A Scarf package release primarily involves writing a small package specification or editing your existing one.
+A Scarf package release primarily involves writing a small package specification or uploading your npm package directly.

+#### Dhall Specifications (archive based packages)

 Scarf specs are written in [Dhall](https://dhall-lang.org/), a nifty alternative to yaml.
 An example package file would look something like: